SPARC-FAIR-Codeathon/2025-team-B/README.md

 # SPARC FUSE
 This is the official repository of Team-B of the 2025 NIH SPARC FAIR Codeathon.

+**SPARC FUSE** is an open-source “format fuse box” for the NIH SPARC ecosystem.

+With a single command—or a single Python call—it converts the 80 + eclectic imaging and time-series formats found in SPARC datasets into one clean, cloud-native Zarr (or .mat / .npz) layout.
+The result: analysis-ready data, instant interoperability with tools like Xarray & Dask, and workflows that leap from your laptop to AWS without rewrites.

 <img src="./assets/logo.png" width="1000"/>

 ## 🚀 Quick start